flapjack/flapjack-diner/README.md

 <a name="downtime_report_checks">&nbsp;</a>
 ### downtime_report_checks

-Return a report on downtim data for one, some or all checks.
+Return a report on downtime data for one, some or all checks.
 (Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 report = Flapjack::Diner.downtime_report_checks(CHECK_ID)